Surveying students wellbeing: An overview of questions, frequency & insights

 {{justify}}

 Due to its subjective nature, along with the numerous factors that can trigger change throughout the year, understanding students wellbeing at a school-wide level is no easy task even for the most experienced educators.
-School staff members who play a key role in overlooking children’s wellbeing need effective systems and tools in place in order to gain visibility over how every single student is doing across all assigned houses/classrooms, on a regular basis and in a timely manner.
+School staff members who play a key role in overlooking students' well-being need effective systems and tools in place in order to gain visibility over how every single student is doing across all assigned houses/classrooms, on a regular basis and in a timely manner.

 {{justify}}

-Now to the bigger question, how often should you survey?
+How often should you survey?

 The reality is, there is no right answer.
 How frequently surveys ought to be sent out really depends on your school.
 However, there is a spectrum to explore and different frequencies bring both positives and potential downsides.
-To survey more frequently, say once a day, brings with it more data and insight (in theory) which enables you to capture more acute changes in student wellbeing.
-It goes without saying that the more you survey, the more opportunities you’re providing to students to give their feedback.
-The downside of a daily survey is that at some point or another, students will become “over surveyed”, and what was once a great way for them to provide feedback and reflect on their wellbeing becomes just another chore.
-On the other hand, sending surveys out too seldom like twice a year isn’t enough to enable regular, accurate visibility of students’ wellbeing.
-Staff won’t be able to detect potential issues before they turn into actual problems, and, therefore, solve those problems.
-In addition, students won’t have a regular opportunity to express their concerns or reflect on their wellbeing.
+To survey more frequently brings, in theory, more data and insight, which strives to capture more acute changes in student wellbeing.
+The thinking is the more you survey, the more opportunities you’re providing to students to give feedback.
+However, the reality of something like a daily survey is students will get survey fatigue.
+What was once a great way for them to provide feedback and reflect on their wellbeing becomes another chore, resulting in under completion of surveys and inaccurate data due to survey fatigue.

 Would you like to learn more about wellbeing surveying?
 Get in touch today, we’ll help you plan out the best approach for your school needs.